Everyone has had that nightmare trip to the hairdresser.

 I ended up having to do my hair myself.

-So here's what I should have done to avoid my awful experience, and what you can do to make sure your salon trips are positive.
+Here's what I should have done to avoid the awful experience, and what you can do to make sure your salon trips are positive.

 - Ask questions in advance - booking a treatment?
 Ask what products they will use.
 Having a hair cut?
 Discuss whether you'll have it cut wet or dry.
 The more you know in advance, the more you can make an informed decision and the better the whole thing will go.